zicklag/docs-1/self-hosted/installation/plesk.md

 ## Using snapshots

-On Plesk you can't directly run an npx command.
+On Plesk you can't directly run a npx command.
 To use the Directus snapshot feature, you'd need to add a script to your `package.json`.
 For snapshot creation you can find an example in the [CLI docs: Date-based snapshots](/self-hosted/installation/plesk#snapshot-the-data-model)